MrinmoyHaloi/centerit/README.md

 ```
 You just have to pass the root window name and the dimensions you want for your root window.

 I used python 3.9.5 to develop it.
-I test it out with python 3.9.2.
-I used windows 10 20H2 and parrot os 4.11.1(Debian Based) to test it.
-I will apreciate if someone test it out with other versions of python that is lower than 3.9.2.
-I will try to add support for other gui libraries in the future, Like wxPython, PyQt4, PySide2 etc.
+I used windows 10 20H2 and parrot OS 4.11.1 (Debian Based) to test it.
+I would appreciate if anyone tests it out with other versions of python that is lower than 3.9.2.
+I will try to add support for other gui libraries in the future, like wxPython, PyQt4, PySide2 etc.

 ### Thanks to [Cerberus](https://github.com/Cerberus22) for testing in python 3.8.5.